Akarsh3053/Intersections-API-turfJS/README.md

 Response:

 If there are no intersections, the API returns an empty array [].
-If there are intersections, the API returns an array of objects containing the intersecting line IDs and the intersection points.
+If intersections exist, the API returns an array of objects containing the intersecting line IDs and the intersection points.

 Authentication
 The API endpoint is protected with header-based authentication.
 Include the Authorization header with the value of the configured authentication token.